Information for Lawyers

 What should a lawyer do if issued with a Section 371 Notice?

 A lawyer must respond to a Section 371 Notice issued by the OLSC seeking information relevant to a complaint.
 Failure to respond within a reasonable time can escalate into a complaint initiated by the LSC regarding the Section 371 breach and obstructing/misleading an investigation.
 This can be unnecessarily expensive and time consuming for all parties.

-Allegations of unsatisfactory professional conduct or professional misconduct are investigated by the LSC or referred to the Law Society of New South Wales or the New South Wales Bar Association.
+Allegations of unsatisfactory professional conduct or professional misconduct are investigated by the LSC or referred to the Councils of the Law Society of New South Wales or the New South Wales Bar Association.
 If the allegations are substantiated, the lawyer can be subject to disciplinary action.

 After a complaint has been finalised, the lawyer and other members of the practice should review the policies and procedures implemented within the practice.
 In addition, lawyers should use feedback from clients to help identify the perceived strengths and shortcomings of the practice.
 This can be the basis of a program of continuous improvement which will reduce the likelihood of further complaints.

 What makes a successful practice?